kartriert/reiseberichte-kartriert/travelogues/Postprocessing.md

 - There are many locations mentioned that are differently named in their original language.
 Example: "Jihlava" in the Czech Republic is called "Iglau" in the text (the German version of the name).
 Change the name in the GeoJSON file to the original name or leave it be?
 - The GeoJSONS won't show umlaute/mutated vowels (ä, ö, ü) and ß.
 This leads to some location names not being recognized.
 Example: GeoJSON shows "pre burg" instead of "preßburg".
 Another Example: GeoJSON shows "olm" instead of "olmütz", which resulted in pointing to the wrong location.
 Is this a conversion error?
 If yes, could this have been prevented?
 - In case of rivers, GeoJSONS will point to where the river enters another body of water (e.g. sea, ocean).
 Will this alter the location of our cluster points too much?
+- Sometimes only Coordinates or only the URL is missing (due to hourly API limit?)

 ## Edda: File Z103519403